SEND Information Report 2020-21

 - We arrange additional visits specifically tailored to aid transition for more vulnerable pupils and where feasible, invite professionals from secondary schools to visit pupils at Brentfield.

-- We liaise closely with staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.
+- We liaise closely with staff when receiving and transferring pupils to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.

 - If your child has an EHC Plan an annual review will be planned as a transition meeting during which we will invite staff from both schools to attend.